A couple looking at a computer in a kitchen setting.

 What Are The Pros Of An Escrow Waiver?

 An escrow waiver is often appealing to homeowners who want to have more control over their finances and payments.
-Let’s explore the benefits of waiving your escrow account.
+Here are the benefits of waiving your escrow account.

 Although some states require that lenders pay borrowers interest earned on the money kept in an escrow account, most states don’t.
 (Note: Rocket Mortgage doesn’t profit from interest on your escrow account.)

-Some borrowers would rather be able to save the money they’re paying into their escrow account and place it in their own interest-earning account, where it can accrue cash until they have to pay their bills.
+Some borrowers would rather be able to save the money they’re paying into their escrow account and place it in their own interest-earning account, where it can grow until they have to pay their bills.

-If you prefer to be in control of your property tax and insurance payments, or if you have a fluctuating income and need the flexibility, it might make sense for you to seek an escrow waiver.
+If you prefer to be in control of your property tax and insurance payments, or if you have a fluctuating income, it might make sense for you to seek an escrow waiver.

 What Are The Cons Of An Escrow Waiver?

 For some homeowners, the stress of having to plan their property taxes and insurance payments in advance deters them from waiving escrow.
-Now for a closer look at the downsides of an escrow waiver.
+Take a closer look at the downsides of an escrow waiver.

 Taxes And Insurance Can Be Expensive In One Lump Sum

-Together, that’s around $5,000.
-One perk of escrow accounts is that you don’t have to commit to saving $400+ each month on your own.
-When included in your monthly mortgage payment, that savings happens automatically.
+Together, that’s $5,614.
+One perk of escrow accounts is that you don’t have to commit to saving hundreds of dollars each month on your own.
+When included in your monthly mortgage payment, those savings happen automatically.

 You’ll Be Responsible For Your Payments

-Thinking about a refinance?
-You can get started online with Rocket Mortgage.
+Thinking about buying a home?
+Establish your home buying budget with initial mortgage approval.
+Get started online with Rocket Mortgage.

 Miranda Crace